villez/rbcal/README.md

     rbcal               # display current month
 	rbcal 05 2014       # display May 2014
 	rbcal 10-12 2013    # display Oct-Dec 2013
-    rbcal 2015          # display show full year 2015
+	rbcal 7-10          # display July-October for current year rbcal 2015          # display show full year 2015

 ## Installing

-Note: requires Ruby 1.9+ - exact version cutoff not determined, as I'm primarily using 2.0 myself.
+Note: requires Ruby 1.9+ - exact version cutoff not determined, as I'm primarily using 2.x myself.
 The reason is mainly because it uses the `Date` stdlib class heavily, and some of the features aren't available in 1.8.7.
 It should be feasible to implement all the same functionality in an 1.8 compatible way, but currently I have no